aws-samples/eks-workshop-v2/website/docs/security/irsa/add_irsa.md

 ServiceAccount/carts
 ```

-Lets check the value of `CARTS_IAM_ROLE` then run Kustomize to apply this change:
+Let's check the value of `CARTS_IAM_ROLE` then run Kustomize to apply this change:

 ```bash
 $ echo $CARTS_IAM_ROLE